Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Reproducing internal climate variability

-We evaluate the models based on their predictive performance using log scores, given by the negative expectation of the log predictive density $-\mathbb{E}_{\bsy^*}[\ln p(\bsy^* | \bfY)]$ for a new test field $\bsy^*$.
-This log score is equivalent (up to an additive constant) to the Kullback-Leibler divergence between the unknown true distribution and the model's approximation.
-We evaluate the predictive density by plugging the point estimates for the parameters of $\calG$ and $\calH$ into \eqref{eq:joint-density}, and using the posterior predictive transport map given $\hat{\theta}^\calT$.
-We approximate the expectation by averaging over 14 holdout replications not used for either estimation or early stopping, and over five random train/test splits.
+We evaluate the models in terms of their predictive performance using log scores, defined as the negative expected log predictive density $-\mathbb{E}_{\bsy^*}[\log p(\bsy^* \mid \bfY, \hat{\bstheta})]$, for a new test field $\bsy^*$.
+Evaluation is conditional on the point estimates $\hat{\bstheta}=(\hat{\bszeta},\hat{\bsbeta},\hat{\bstheta}^{\calT})$, while integrating over the conditionally conjugate posterior distributions of $f_i$ and $d_i^2$.
+Thus, when evaluating the joint density in \eqref{eq:joint-density} at a held-out field $\bsy^*$, we use $\hat{\bszeta}$ in $\calG$, $\hat{\bsbeta}$ in $\calH$, and replace $\calT$ by the posterior predictive transport map $\widetilde{\calT}$ obtained under $\hat{\bstheta}^{\calT}$ \citep[Proposition~1]{Katzfuss2023-ScalableBayesianTransport}.
+The log score is equivalent, up to an additive constant, to the Kullback-Leibler divergence between the unknown true distribution and the model approximation.
+We approximate the expectation by averaging over 14 holdout replications, which are not used for either estimation or early stopping, and over five random train/test splits.